julia-rjk/DevOps_CICD/TP2.md

 # TP n°2

-## Questions
-“mvn clean verify”
 ### 2-1 What are testcontainers?
 They simply are java libraries that allow you to run a bunch of docker containers while testing.

 ## 2-2 Document your Github Actions configurations
 ```yaml